I passed the GCP Cloud Architect exam, so I'll summarize what I learned before I forget

 • For example, I want to use a GCP database for a global financial system that requires transactions, but which one should I use?

-There are questions that will meet the requirements either way, but I think the key is whether you can derive a configuration that is neither too much nor too little in terms of functionality.
+There are some questions where either option will satisfy the requirements, but I think the key point is whether you can derive a configuration that is functionally complete and without excess or deficiency.

 During the last exam, the questions were ones that met the requirements, so I thought, "It doesn't matter which one I answer!", but it seems that from Google's perspective, it doesn't matter which one I answer